Out of the Blue: The Unraveling of Operation Market-Garden

 They were the first Allied combat forces in the capital in four years but their numbers were paltry only 172 men and three tanks.
 The column’s mission was paramount: to set up an advanced combat perimeter in the city.

-This fear was not unfounded.
+The fear was not unfounded.
 The German dictator, Adolf Hitler, had ordered the German commander of the city, General Dietrich von Choltitz, to leave the capital a sea of ruins.
 The order was not unprecedented.
 The Germans had systematically obliterated other cities in Russia and in Europe.
 At that moment, at the other end of Europe, German forces were obliterating the Polish capital of Warsaw of its resistants, block by block, building by building.

 It was 8.45 pm when Captain Dronne’s troops entered Paris through the undefended Porte d’Italie, one of the ancient gateways of the nearly 2,000-year-old city.
 Seeing the unfamiliar tanks and the strangely garbed men, the locals ran and hid.
 Then they saw the French tricolor on the sides of the vehicles and erupted into wild celebration.
 Pushing past the jubilant crowds, the detachment headed towards the city hall, the ornately decorated Hôtel de Ville.
 The building was, for Dronne, a “symbol of Paris’ freedoms.”